-With work spanning the mediums of sculpture, film, sound, installation and photography, Kate McMillan is a internationally exhibited artist who has held shows in London, Glasgow, Edinburgh, Berlin, Perth, Melbourne, Sydney, Shanghai and Hong Kong.
+With work spanning the mediums of sculpture, film, sound, installation and photography, Kate McMillan is a internationally exhibited artist who has held shows in London, Glasgow, Edinburgh, Berlin, Perth, Melbourne, Mexico City, Sydney, Shanghai and Hong Kong.

 Conceptually and well as formally ambitious, McMillan’s appeals to the canon of phenomenological philosophy, poetic literature (specifically, the laureate Cecil Day-Lewis) and art history (via Barbara Hepworth) are demonstrative of a total integration of form, genre, notion and aesthetic.
-The artist’s most recent work, The Past in Singing in Our Teeth (2017), showed at Arusha Gallery in July 2018 as part of the Edinburgh Art Festival, continues this syncretic thread.